96boards/website/src/content/projects/emulatorbleheartratesensor/emulatorbleheartratesensor.md

   device CSR1010 using DragonBoard™ 410c from Arrow Electronics.
 In this example, the CSR1010 is emulating a heart rate sensor.
 images:
-  - EmulatingBLEHeartRateSensor_FrontPage.png
+  - ./_images/EmulatingBLEHeartRateSensor_FrontPage.png
-image: ../../assets/images/projects/ehrs-thumb.png
+# image: ../../assets/images/projects/ehrs-thumb.png
 image_name: ehrs-thumb.png
 image_thumb: ehrs-thumb.png
 categories:
   - dragonboard410c
-slug: projects/EmulatorBLEHeartRateSensor/
+slug: emulatorbleheartratesensor/
-layout: ../../layouts/Project.astro
 ---

 # Emulating BLE Heart Rate Sensor

 This project shows how to read values from a _Bluetooth_ ® wireless technology Low Energy device CSR1010 using DragonBoard™ 410c from Arrow Electronics.
 In this example, the CSR1010